 Hello, I'm Anne Vandycke, a contemporary abstract visual artist, best known for my minimalist and abstract conceptual painting about change.

-I'm also a graphic designer/art director and work for companies on their brand identity.
+I'm also an art director and work for companies on their brand identity.
 My strength is to have a great sense of composition between images, colours and typography, to be able to photoshoot and doing illustration.
 My skills in art are very helpful.
 The approach is however different.

 Art is for me a free expression of the mind and senses.
 It opens the door of imagination to make sense of it.
 It is the expression of unconscious experiences and for this reason there will never be one single meaning given to a work but only the meaning that each of us puts in it.